 Relative to a standard HHI measure, the flows-adjusted concentrated measure (denoted C), requires computing transition rates across industries.
 A job in the LEHD is defined as any income earned at a given employer.
 For example, contractors that are hired by different firms will be coded as switching jobs (and in some cases, industries) very frequently.
 This will effectively increase the rate of cross-industry job mobility.
-Therefore, to compute transitions probabilities, I restrict to employment spells in which the worker is employed at the same firm for at least four quarters and require that annualized earnings exceed \$3,250.
-These restrictions are similar to Sorkin (2018) who uses transitions in the LEHD to measure compensating differentials across firms.
+Therefore, to compute transitions probabilities, I restrict to employment spells in which the worker is employed at the same firm for at least four quarters and require that annualized earnings exceed \$3,250, where these restrictions follow Sorkin (2018) who uses transitions in the LEHD to measure compensating differentials across firms.
+The intention of the earnings restriction is to drop workers with only weak attachment to the firm.

 While, in theory, transition rates across industries may change, I instead choose to pool the entire sample (1995-2014) in order to retrieve a consistent and more precise measure of $\alpha{m\to k}$ for every pair of industries m and k.
-To compute C in practice I make two modifications to the formula in Section 2.3.
+To compute C in practice I make two modifications to the formula in Section 2.2.2.
 The model implicitly assumed there is one commuting zone and that firms only employed workers in a single industry.
 Allowing for multiple commuting zones and multi-industry firms changes the concentration measure slightly.
 In practice, I compute the share of firm j (denoted \tilde{s}{jmc}) in industry m in commuting zone c as:

-$$\tilde{s}{jmc} = \frac{\sum{k \in c} \alpha{m \to k} l{jkc}}{\sum{k \in c} \alpha{m \to k} L{kc}}$$ (17)
+$$\tilde{s}{jmc} = \frac{\sum{k \in c} \alpha{m \to k} l{jkc}}{\sum{k \in c} \alpha{m \to k} L{kc}}$$ (15)